Flexibility and Convenience for Busy People

 Why take an online course?

-Taking an online class allows you the flexibility to study from home, using your own computer and the internet, at any hour or day you choose.
+Taking an online course allows you the flexibility to study from a location of your choosing, using a computer and the internet, at any hour or day you choose.
 You can submit work quickly and easily via the internet as soon as you have completed it.
 You can email your professor with questions or problems as they arise and receive feedback online.
 You can communicate with other students by email or through discussion boards to share ideas and information.

 Is online learning right for me?